Key Takeaways

 Establishing your perfect wash hair routine requires systematic observation and gradual adjustments.
 Begin by noting your current scalp condition 24, 48, and 72 hours after washing.
 This baseline helps identify when your scalp becomes uncomfortable or your hair loses its fresh appearance.

 Try this step-by-step assessment process: Start with washing every other day for one week, then extend to every third day the following week.
 Monitor how your scalp feels and how your hair looks each day.
 If your scalp becomes itchy or oily before your next scheduled wash, increase frequency.
-If it feels tight, flaky, or your hair appears dull, reduce washing frequency.

 Hair Type and Texture, Tailoring Your Wash Frequency